-You have your preference when it comes to sun or shade.
+You have your preference when it comes to sun or shade, another reason this is one of Aruba’s best snorkeling trips.
 There’s plenty of shade in the back of boat with benches all around the edge and center of the ship.
 You find the bar in this shaded section.

 The front of the ship is open to sun though lacks benches.
 If you’re a sun lover, find a spot and enjoy the view.